codenart/codenart.github.io/_posts/2-css/2017-08-24-css-2-selectors-priorities.md

 `Basic selectors` are useful for styling common stuff.
 `Id selectors` are great for styling unique stuff.
-And there are `class selectors` which are excellent for styling mixed stuff. :D
+And there are `class selectors` which are excellent for styling grouped stuff. :D

 To use `class selectors`, we need to specify class names for HTML elements using [class attribute](https://www.w3schools.com/tags/att_class.asp "ext") and use